R. Sankar: Political retirement

 R. Sankar contested the general elections held in 1965 to the Kerala Legislative Assembly but was defeated.
 He thus stepped back from active politics and concentrated in starting and implementing Educational Institutions for SNDP Yogam by settling back in Kollam.
 At that time he started the Sree Narayana Medical Mission under the SN Trust for giving away free treatment.
 The first hospital under the mission was started in Kollam, the hospital is also known on his name 'Sankars Hospital' which is now a multispeciality hospital.
 The body of Sankar was also laid to rest in the Hospital compound as a tribute to his service.

-He was the President of the Committee which erected the statue of poet Kumaranasan in Thiruvananthapuram.
+He was the president of the committee that erected the statue of poet Kumaranasan in Thiruvananthapuram.